vamise/nft-marketplace/ARCHITECTURE.md

 This is created once per bid and keeps track of whether a given bidder has redeemed their main bid and their participation NFT.
 This is how the Metaplex contract guarantees a given bidder gets something in exchange for their BidderMetadata PDA in the Auction contract.

-BidRedemptionTickets always have PDAs of `['metaplex', auction_id, bidder_metadata_key]` where the `auction_id` is the address of the Auction and the `bidder_metadata_key` is the address of the BidderMetadata PDA that the Auction contract produced.
+BidRedemptionTickets always have PDAs of `['nft-marketplace', auction_id, bidder_metadata_key]` where the `auction_id` is the address of the Auction and the `bidder_metadata_key` is the address of the BidderMetadata PDA that the Auction contract produced.

 ### PayoutTicket